 I’m always searching for ways to help my private students improve their communication skills.
 Learning how to use the English suffix -OUS is a great way to increase your English vocabulary.

 The English suffix ~OUS is added to the end of nouns and verbs to change them into adjectives.
 The new adjectives will have the nature or quality of the root word.

 Increase your vocabulary by learning the English suffix ~OUS.
-Turn nouns that you already know into adjectives by adding the suffix OUS to the end of the word.
+Turn nouns and verbs that you already know into adjectives by adding the suffix OUS to the end of the word.

 ant [noun] a small insect that lives in highly organized groups.